Home page for the Course Web Page for the 2025-26 Edition

 Overview

 Welcome to the capstone program!
-The capstone program is a two-quarter sequence (Fall 2024 and Winter 2025) in which you will be mentored by a faculty member or industry expert in their domain of expertise.
-By the end of Quarter 2, you will design and execute a project from that domain in teams of 2-4.
-You can see the projects from last year at dsc-capstone.org/showcase-24.
+The capstone program is a two-quarter sequence (Fall 2025 and Winter 2026) in which you will be mentored by a faculty member or industry expert in their domain of expertise.
+By the end of Quarter 2, you will design and execute a project from that domain in teams.
+You can see the projects from last year at dsc-capstone.org/showcase-25.

 At a high level, here’s how the capstone program is organized: